Deploy MSSQL in SAP BTP, Kyma Runtime

 -

-You can instead run the following command using your CLI at your desired folder location:
+Use the green Code button to choose one of the options to download the code locally, or simply run the following command using your CLI at your desired folder location:

 Shell/BashCopygit clone https://github.com/SAP-samples/kyma-runtime-extension-samples